 There’s a lot of vampire biting, though the act is mainly off screen, and you just know that the idea of one twin often being mistaken for the other is going to climax with Karnstein arranging that the Brotherhood mistakenly try to burn Maria at the stake rather than the evil, vampiric Frieda.
 It all gathers pace quite well and builds up to a final reel which, while similar to that of Lust For A Vampire with its marching on Castle Karnstein, probably contains more action than the first two Karnstein films put together.
 What with a machete in the face, a torch in the eyes, an axe in the back, a stake through the heart and a decapitation that’s reasonably convincing for once, you really get your money’s worth in terms of gore and brutality and, while the staging of the climactic action is somewhat rushed and clumsy – particularly the face off between arch enemies Weil and Karnstein which surely deserves more than a tiny scuffle and then an axe in the back – there’s just a slight sense of tragedy because the film has made some attempt to build up its characters and their relationships.
 And we get the explanation for why fire can’t harm vampires – their souls will inhabit other bodies.
 Of course the large dumb black servant of Karnstein would have the PC mob reaching for their guns if the film were made now.

 Hough provides a few stylish quirks like faces looming at the camera and some ‘shakycam’, and cinematographer Dick Bush saturates the film in blues and greens.
 He can’t conceal the cheapness of most of the sets, but there is a wonderful overgrown fog-strewn graveyard in the best Gothic fashion.
-And Damien Thomas as Karnstein has a certain magnetism and does quite well in a part which gives the impression it was written with Ralph Bates in mind.
-The Collinson twins aren’t the best performers, Madelaine [who’s the only one of the two to show her assets] being perhaps slightly better than Mary, though Mary was probably the harder role, the character being so good and honest and virtuous that you just want to slap her when she lets her sister control her and cause her harm.
+And Damien Thomas as Karnstein has a certain magnetism and does quite well in a part which gives the impression that it was written with Ralph Bates in mind.
+The Collinson twins aren’t the best performers, it must be said.
+Madelaine [who’s the only one of the two to show her assets] is perhaps slightly better than Mary, though Mary was probably playing the harder role, the character being so good and honest and virtuous that you just want to slap her when she lets her sister control her and cause her harm.
 David Warbeck, a minor cult figure best known for The Beyond, is an agreeable young ‘hero’ and I’ve often wondered why he never really made it big.
-Harry Robinson returns to do the score and it’s the most conventional of his Hammer scores, mostly the usual blood and thunder, though it’s the perhaps rather too jaunty theme for the Brotherhood that you’ll probably remember.
+Harry Robinson returns to do the musical score and it’s the most conventional of his Hammer scores, mostly the usual blood and thunder, though it’s the perhaps rather too jaunty theme for the Brotherhood that you’ll probably remember.
 There’s effective scoring of the sex scene 20 or so minutes in and a much longer use of a brief swirling motif from The Vampire Lovers for the lengthy climax.
-Fairly strong for the most part if not quite ‘classic’ Hammer, Twins Of Evil is a good bet for a newcomer to these films who doesn’t yet feel ready to watch something as old as 1960 or earlier, yet who wants to get a feel of what Hammer Horror is like.
+Really pretty good for the most part if not quite reaching the quality of the films it recalls, Twins Of Evil is a good bet for a newcomer to these films who doesn’t yet feel ready to watch something as old as 1960 or earlier, yet who wants to get a general feel of what Hammer Horror is like.